What is the life expectancy of roof tiles

 What can reduce the life expectancy of roof tiles??

-Incorrect accessing to the roof, where operatives walk on the tiles
+- Incorrect accessing to the roof, where walking on the tiles takes place

 How can life expectancy of roof tiles be maintained?